okami101/vuetify-admin/packages/docs/guide/laravel.md

 ## Generators

-This package provides 2 specific crud commands.
-Use `php artisan crud:make [MyNewResource] [options]` with many as option as possible.
-This will scaffold following files :
+This package provides 2 specific crud generator commands.
+Use `php artisan crud:make [MyNewResource] [options]` with many as options as possible in order to scaffolding following files :

 * Model
 * Controller with all crud operations